edwardgunning/GLaRe/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <!-- badges: start -->

 <center>

 <img src="inst/figures/hex.png" alt="hex" width="200"/>
 </center>

 <!-- badges: end -->

-The goal of `GLaRE` is to facilitate the evaluation of losslessness of different latent feature representations based on generalisation error…
+The goal of `GLaRE` is to facilitate the evaluation of losslessness of different latent feature representations based on generalisation error.

 ## Installation

-You can install the development version of GLarE from [GitHub](https://github.com/) with:
+You can install the development version of GLaRe from [GitHub](https://github.com/) with:

 ``` r